Congressman Calls for Partnership With Industry on Cyber National Guard

 While discussing the threat that the Chinese government poses to America when it comes to cybersecurity, one congressman said today that our nation should look to implementing a Cyber National Guard Corps.

-During SolarWinds Secure by Design event on Capitol Hill Monday, Rep. Raja Krishanmoorthi, D-Ill., said that people are “hungering” for the ability to serve for a cyber-specific National Guard.
+During SolarWinds’ Secure by Design event on Capitol Hill Monday, Rep. Raja Krishanmoorthi, D-Ill., said that people are “hungering” for the ability to serve for a cyber-specific National Guard.

 “Honestly, maybe it’s something we can look into together,” Rep. Krishanmoorthi said to SolarWinds President and CEO Sudhakar Ramakrishna.
 “Because I think that having a Cyber National Guard Corps could be something that a lot of folks can contribute to.”